 Michigan projects 'staggering' drop in tax revenues

 LANSING, Mich.
-(AP) — Michigan will confront multibillion-dollar declines in tax revenue combined with record-high enrollment in government health insurance programs — a double whammy from the coronavirus pandemic that may lead to major service cuts.
+(AP) — Michigan will confront multibillion-dollar declines in tax revenue combined with record-high enrollment in government health insurance programs — a double whammy from the coronavirus pandemic that may lead to major cuts in services.

 Legislative experts and top officials in Gov. Gretchen Whitmer's administration agreed to revised budget estimates Friday after hearing economic forecasts.
-The steep downward revision from revenue estimates issued just four months ago — nearly $6.3 billion combined this fiscal year and next — was unprecedented.
+The steep downward revision from revenue estimates issued just four months ago — a combined drop of nearly $6.3 billion this fiscal year and next — was unprecedented.

 “These numbers are staggering,” said Mary Ann Cleary, director of the nonpartisan House Fiscal Agency.